-All this reflects the importance that the company's Board has placed on sustainability and how to integrate it into the day-to-day operations of SAAM's numerous companies.
-Although the first stage will concentrate on Chile, the idea is for all subsidiaries and associates to act and work under the same framework within the short- to medium-term in the different countries where we operate.
+process to solidify sustainability within the company's All this reflects the importance that the company's strategy, elevating our organization's standards to Board has placed on sustainability and how to integrate those of a modern, globalized company operating in 15 it into the day-to-day operations of SAAM's numerous companies.
+Although the first stage will concentrate on Chile, the idea is for all subsidiaries and associates to act In recent decades, the global business world has and work under the same framework within the short-to demonstrated that it takes much more than a good medium-term in the different countries where we operate.